Measuring Fabry-Perot fringes#

 The “Regions of interest” dialog opens.
 Click “Add ROI” and select a circular ROI.
 Resize the predefined ROI by dragging the handles.
 Note that you may change the ROI radius while keeping its center fixed by pressing the “Ctrl” key.
 Click “OK” to close the dialog.#

-Select the “Contour detection” tool in the “Analysis” menu.#
+The “Contour detection” tool in the “Analysis” menu.#

 The fitted circles are displayed on the image.#